eb4j/stardict4j/README.md

 ## Use

 stardict4j provide a dictionary loader.
-You should call `StarDict#loadDict` method to load `.idx` and `.syn` file.
+You should call `StarDictDictionary#loadDictionary` method to load `.idx` and `.syn` file.
 The method return `StarDictDictionary` object that has methods `lookup` and `lookupPredictive`.
 The former method search word, and the latter si predictive, run prefix search for word.
 These method returns `List<DictionaryEntry>`.

+`StarDictDictionary#loadDictionary` method takes a File object of `.ifo` file or basename of dictionary files.
+It also optionally takes two arguments for cache control, maxSize and duration.
+The library will cache read articles in maxSize entries in duration expiry.

+Each `DictionaryEntry` entry has `type` of entry such as `MEAN`, `HTML` or others, that can be retrieve with `getType()` method.

 ### Example